What labour pain really feels like

 Signs of Labour

 If the mention of labour pain hasn’t sent you running in the other direction yet, let’s talk about some signs that tell you that labour is underway.
 But if and when in doubt about what is happening to your body, contact your OBGYN anyway.
-They can always give you a once over to see if you’re really going to finally see your baby.

 The usual main signs of labour starting, are strong and regular contractions.
 You may also get a “show”; a mucus-like discharge that could sometimes be tinted with a bit of blood.
 This happens when the plug of mucus from your cervix comes away.
 Do not be alarmed.
 Just inform your doctor, and he or she can advise you on when you can make that trip to the hospital.

-Other signs that labour is starting includes backaches, menstrual-like cramps and an urge to go to the toilet, which is caused by your baby’s head pressing on your bowel.
+Other signs that labour is starting include backaches, menstrual-like cramps and an urge to go to the toilet, which is caused by your baby’s head pressing on your bowel.
 The most dramatic sign is, of course, your water breaking (rupture of the membranes).

 For my first pregnancy, it felt like the worst case of diarrhoea, except I wasn’t pooping.
 It also was the l0ngest “diarrhoea” experience ever.